It is important to us that all students are able to participate in and feel comfortable at Oxford Schools'

 Any other conduct violating the legal rights of others.

 We of course realise that debating is a stressful and fast paced activity, and people can say things that they don’t mean.
-If people realise they may have inadvertently offended someone, we encourage them to apologise: almost all equity issues are dealt with immediately.
+If people realise they may have inadvertently offended someone, we encourage them to apologise as almost all equity issues are dealt with immediately.

-Speakers should remember that debating is a public activity, and things that may seem like in-jokes with their friends or partner may cause offence.
+Speakers should remember that debating is a public activity, and things that may seem like in-jokes with their friends or partner may cause offence or be exclusionary.
 Participants should be mindful of this.

 If participants have any concerns about anything they have heard, they should talk to the regional convenor at a regional round, or the Equity Officer(s) at Finals’ Day.
 Do not be concerned that the issue might be too small a thing to bother with: we prefer that people speak up rather than be coerced into silence.